Is Your Nervous System Out of Balance?

 • One-sided stimulation instead of bilateral

-• Wired sessions instead of wireless
+• A wired earpiece instead of a wireless device

 • No HRV tracking, no Oura Ring, no Apple Watch integration